 I have a theory about why this confusion exists, and why it will continue to exist.
 But before we go there, let’s look at what the Scrum Community has done to address this seemingly bewildering role in the Scrum Framework.

-Scrum co-creator Ken Schwaber published two books on Scrum.
-His 2001 book, Agile Software Development with Scrum and his follow-up 2009 book, Agile Project Management with Scrum both described the Scrum Framework and the role of the Scrum Master in the framework.
-Apparently, that did not eliminate the confusion.
+Scrum co-creator Ken Schwaber has published two books on Scrum.
+If anyone can describe the role, you would think Ken can do it!
+Schwaber’s 2001 book, Agile Software Development with Scrum and his follow-up 2009 book, Agile Project Management with Scrum both described the Scrum Framework and the role of the Scrum Master in the framework.
+Apparently, those books did not eliminate the confusion.

-Another tact taken by some Scrum experts was to describe what the Scrum Master is not, that is, the Scrum Master is not a project manager.
+Another tact taken by some Scrum experts was to describe what the Scrum Master is not, that is, they are not a project manager.
 They are not the boss of the team.
-That seems to create more questions.
+That seems to create even more questions.

-A Confusing Assortment of 20 Metaphors for the Scrum Master
+A Confusing Assortment of 20 Creative Metaphors for the Scrum Master

 - Ken Schwaber in his 2009 book Agile Project Management with Scrum said that “The ScrumMaster is a leader, not a manager.”
 It is such a simple statement, but it embodies the mindset difference between inspiring and controlling.
-However, not very descriptive.
+However, this by itself is not very descriptive or helpful.

-- Ken Schwaber in the same book refers to himself as the Sheepdog in the Scrum Master role.
+- Ken Schwaber in the same book refers to himself as the Sheepdog as the Scrum Master.
 The implication was that the sheepdog protected the sheep (the Dev Team) from the wolves (senior managers).

 - Ilan Goldstein also used the sheepdog metaphor.
 In his Book Scrum Shortcuts Without Cutting Corners, Goldstein describes the Sheepdog “guiding the flock through treacherous terrain and protecting them from hungry wolves”.
 He goes on to say that the Scrum Master should not be like a helicopter parent, hovering and not giving the child space to solve their own problems.